Justification of Red List Category

-The overall population trend is uncertain, as some populations are decreasing, while others are stable, increasing or have unknown trends (Wetlands International 2015).
-This species has undergone a large and statistically significant increase over the last 40 years in North America (5500% increase over 40 years, equating to a 173% increase per decade; data from Breeding Bird Survey and/or Christmas Bird Count: Butcher and Niven 2007) Note, however, that these surveys cover less than 50% of the species's range in North America.
-In Europe the population size is estimated to be stable (BirdLife International 2015).
+The overall population trend is uncertain, as some populations are decreasing, while others are stable, increasing or have unknown trends (Wetlands International 2022).
+This species has undergone a large and statistically significant increase over the last 40 years in North America (Partners in Flight 2021).
+In Europe the population size is estimated to be stable (BirdLife International 2021).

-The species is threatened by intense hunting pressure (del Hoyo et al. 1992) resulting in mortality (Kear 2005a, Nikolaeva et al. 2006) and disturbance at staging (Nikolaeva et al. 2006) and moulting sites (Glahder and Walsh 2006).
+The species is threatened by intense hunting pressure resulting in mortality and disturbance at staging and moulting sites (del Hoyo et al. 1992, Kear 2005, Glahder and Walsh 2006, Nikolaeva et al. 2006).
+The species is sustainably hunted for sport in Denmark (Bregnballe et al. 2006).
 It is also susceptible to poisoning by pesticides used on agricultural land (Kwon et al. 2004).
 Populations in Greenland are threatened by human disturbance at moulting sites from tourists in cruise liners (once displaced from a site birds are unlikely to find unoccupied replacement sites) (Glahder and Walsh 2006), and the species is susceptible to avian influenza so may be threatened by future outbreaks of the vius (Melville and Shortridge 2006).
-Climatic changes are likely to cause range contractions in this species's already highly restricted breeding range (Kear 2005a), and are already causing other species (e.g. Canada Geese Branta canadensis) to move northward, increasing competition for resources (Kear 2005a, Fox et al. 2006).
-Oil exploration in the tundra habitat poses a threat to the species's breeding (Kear 2005a) and moulting sites (Glahder and Walsh 2006) by increasing the possibility of oil spills and chronic oil pollution (Grishanov 2006, Nikolaeva et al. 2006), by direct habitat destruction (influencing breeding site selection and reducing reproductive success) (Kear 2005a) and through human disturbance (Glahder and Walsh 2006).
+Climatic changes are likely to cause range contractions in this species' already highly restricted breeding range, and are already causing other species (e.g. Canada Geese Branta canadensis) to move northward, increasing competition for resources (Kear 2005, Fox et al. 2006).
+Oil exploration in the tundra habitat poses a threat to the species' breeding and moulting sites by increasing the possibility of oil spills and chronic oil pollution, by direct habitat destruction (influencing breeding site selection and reducing reproductive success) and through human disturbance (Kear 2005, Glahder and Walsh 2006, Grishanov 2006, Nikolaeva et al. 2006).
 Wetland habitat degradation due to drainage, peat-extraction and changing management practices (decreased grazing and mowing in meadows leading to scrub over-growth) is also a problem in areas of Russia (Grishanov 2006).
-Utilisation The species is sustainably hunted for sport in Denmark (Bregnballe et al. 2006).

 Conservation Actions Underway

 EU Birds Directive Annex I, II and III.
 CMS Appendix II.
-The following information refers to the species's European range only: Race flavirostris is amongst least numerous subpopulation, but it is increasing, with active protection on its wintering grounds in the U.K. since 1982/1983 (although hunting was only finally banned completely in 2006) (Carboneras and Kirwan 2013).
+The following information refers to the species's European range only: Race flavirostris is amongst least numerous subpopulation, but it is increasing, with active protection on its wintering grounds in the U.K. since 1982/1983 (although hunting was only finally banned completely in 2006) (Ely et al. 2020).
 In 2012 an International Species Action Plan for A. a. flavirostris was published (Stroud et al. 2012).

 Conservation Actions Proposed

-The following information refers to the species's European range only: The protection of winter roost sites is extremely important for the overall conservation of the species (Carboneras and Kirwan 2013).
+The following information refers to the species's European range only: The protection of winter roost sites is extremely important for the overall conservation of the species (Ely et al. 2020).
 Thus key areas should be protected from habitat alteration and disturbance.
 Strict legislation should be developed and enforced with regards to oil exploration and transportation and the promotion of less intensive farming methods undertaken.
 Research and monitoring programmes should be maintained and developed to provide data and inform conservation of the species (Stroud et al. 2012).

 Text account compilers